longsizhuo/lawpath_interview/README.md

 ```

 Now, open http://localhost:3000 in your browser.
 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+    If you feel animation is too noisy, you can click `Stop Animation` Button at right top to stop the animation.

 ## Folder Structure
 ```text